Exawind/nalu-wind/docs/source/user/build_manually.rst

 NetCDF v4.3.3.1 and Parallel NetCDF v1.6.1
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to support all aspects of Nalu's parallel models, this combination of products is required.
+In order to support all aspects of Nalu-Wind's parallel models, this combination of products is required.

 Parallel NetCDF v1.6.1
 **********************